 The main aim of the course is to give the students a general introduction into human pharmacology and toxicology.

-- can explain pharmacological/toxicological aspects of drug abuse
+- pharmacological/toxicological aspects of drug abuse

-- can explain the basic principles of toxicity treatment
+- principles for treatment of toxicity

-Skills: The candidates should be able to use general terms in pharmacology and toxicology, both orally and in written text.
-General competence: At the end of the course the student has acquired knowledge to be able to critically judge public information regarding drugs and toxic substances.
+At the end of the course the student has acquired knowledge to be able to critically judge public information regarding drugs and toxic substances.

 Written exam (4 hours).
 Alphabetical grades (A-F).